smonff/avgranu-doc/README.md

 ## Files selection

 Select audio and vidéo loop
-Call bank or single audio and vidéo files.
+- Call bank or single audio and vidéo files.

-Data bank video
+- Data bank video
-Data bank AV
+- Data bank AV
-Data bank audio
+- Data bank audio
-Link A&V selection
+- Link A&V selection

-select the file number..
+- Select the file number..
-Open browser
+- Open browser
-Select the file with A or B
+- Select the file with A or B
-One random selection
+- One random selection
-One random selection
+- One random selection
-under the speed of Step sequencer [BB](A) or[ BB1](B) clear Drop down menu
+under the speed of Step sequencer [BB](A) or[ BB1](B)
+- clear Drop down menu
-Open browser
+- Open browser
-Drop down menu
+- Drop down menu

 ## Video settings

 Set video specifications
-dimension, frame rate, incrustations and image modulations
+- dimension, frame rate, incrustations and image modulations

-Threshold: Turn pixel transparent according to the color Change height and width
+- Threshold: Turn pixel transparent according to the color
+- Change height and width
-Change only width
+- Change only width
-Change only height
+- Change only height
-Change ratio height/width
+- Change ratio height/width
-Get dimension of the video sample change XYZ
+- Get dimension of the video sample
+- Change XYZ
-Contrast
+- Contrast
-Saturation
+- Saturation
-Motion blur
+- Motion blur

 On/off
 Receive On/off